-Whether using the internal oscillator or an external clock source, the ADuC831's specified operational clock speed range is 400 kHz to 16 MHz.
+Whether using the internal PLL or an external clock source, the ADuC832's specified operational clock speed range is 400 kHz to 16.777216 MHz.
 The core itself is static, and will function all the way down to dc.
-But at clock speeds slower that 400 kHz the ADC will no longer function correctly.
-Therefore, to ensure specified operation, use a clock frequency of at least 400 kHz and no more than 16 MHz.
-Note: the Flash/EE memory may not program correctly at a clock frequency of less than 2 MHz.
+But at clock speeds slower that 400 kHz, the ADC will no longer function correctly.
+Therefore, to ensure specified operation, use a clock frequency of at least 400 kHz and no more than 16.777216 MHz.